-For example, there was a time when I wondered, why are there so many men strewn into these posts?
+There was a time when I wondered, why are there so many men strewn into these posts?
 Since when did Gunmetal Geisha become a dating blog?
 But I learned to leave myself alone.
 The posts are about how I navigate through life, and a cast of characters, some of whom are men, is one way through which I’ve been shaped and marked.
-“Growth” would be mostly irrelevant if there weren’t anybody in the world but you.
+“Growth” would be mostly irrelevant if there was nobody else in the world but you.

-You evolve past the point where every time you write a paragraph, you have to lie down for a few minutes.
-You accept that there’s always a shorter way to say something.
+You evolve past the point where every time you write a paragraph, you have to lie down for a few minutes due to that birth-like physical toll it takes.
+You begin to accept there’s always a shorter way to say something.
 You know that if you’re imparting information, the quicker you allow your reader to register a thought, the more of your thoughts they’ll willingly grasp.
 The short route is the better route, unless of course, there’s a spectacularly scenic one.
 But even then, too many adjectives are hazardous to your sentences.

 Still, cutting is painful.
 Essential.
 Painful.
 A horrid dance of the two.
 When I cut, I have to create a separate document entitled “Cuttings” to serve as a graveyard for unused sentences.

 If infinite songs can be composed with the same finite notes, does it mean if you don’t record a particular melody, you might lose it forever?
-At some point, you hope to become enough of a writer that you don’t have to hold on so tightly to words.
+At some point, you hope to be writer enough to shed the need to hold on so tightly to old words.

 Ours was a platonic three-week relationship in which we ran around the quatrième and the nightclubs of Paris.

 Lana and I were traveling through Europe together for the second time, and by then, we were expat regulars at Les Bains Douches, a Parisian nightclub on par with Studio 54 in its heyday.
 One of the nights at Les Bains, Lana ran into a pretty blonde acquaintance.
-The two girls hugged, and Michael Lerchl quietly stood by.
+The two girls hugged, and Michael Lerchl stood by quietly.

-He was the brother, it turned out, and I was surprised to find myself relieved.
+I was surprised to find myself relieved when it turned out he was the brother and not the boyfriend.
 From the moment he introduced himself and shook my hand, we could not stay away from one another.
 He would show up every morning to the hotel room I shared with Lana.
 He had breakfast with us, walked around Paris all day with us, and at the end of the night, saw us back to the hotel and left until the next morning.
 On the occasions we were alone, Michael and I sat forehead to forehead in cafés, monument steps, or on top of statues, wordlessly gazing at each other.
 The absence of words too, have meaning.
 Sometimes we touched cheeks and palms.

 It’s strange to think of him now, and realize he was a teenager.
 He was lean with hazel, doe-shaped eyes that were almost too large compared to the rest of his exquisitely chiseled features.

 We were both angst-ridden philosophizers.
-At a café, over Bordeaux served in a tea glass, I went on and on about how lost I was.
+At a café, over Bordeaux served in tea glasses, I went on and on about how lost I was.
 He listened intently, and I kept going on until he finally put up his hand and said gently, “Okay, stop now.”

-It was the sincerest gesture I had experienced from anyone up to that point.
+It was one of the sincerest gestures I had experienced from anyone up to that point.
 He only meant to listen to me as long he heard me, and once he stopped hearing, he wasn’t going to pretend.
 That sort of frankness was a European trait, and I adored him for it.

-This is how Michael marked me: He asked me how I saw myself.
-I said, as a writer.
-He said, well then, you must have boxes and boxes of your writing at home.
+This is how Michael left a mark on me: when he asked me how I saw myself, I said, as a writer.
+He responded, well then, you must have boxes and boxes of your writing at home.